GRAPHIC NOVEL DESIGNED FOR STUDENTS

 In 2017, Karski’s Mission: To Stop the Holocaust received a Silver Medal from the 21st Annual Independent Publisher Book Awards in the Graphic Novel/Drawn Book – Drama/Documentary category.
 Read more about the award here.

-For more information and to order the graphic novel at bulk rate, please contact JKEF at email@example.com.
+For more information and to order the graphic novel at a discounted rate, please contact JKEF at email@example.com.
 Please state the number of copies desired and the zip code for an estimated cost.
 The book has been published in two language versions, English and Polish, so state which version you want.

 Karski’s Mission: to Stop the Holocaust was published by the Jan Karski Educational Foundation.
 It was underwritten by the Jan Karski Educational Foundation, Fundacja Edukacyjna Jana Karskiego and The Association of Friends of the Polish History Museum.
 Additional funding for the Polish edition was provided by the Polish Ministry of Culture and National Heritage.